ghc-proposals/ghc-proposals/proposals/0005-bidir-constr-sigs.rst

 -----------------------------

 Allow a type signature for the construction function in a bidirectional pattern synonym to appear within the same `where` clause.
-Whereas Dr. Érdi suggests that the constraints provided by the pattern should be implied by the constraints on the constructor, we do not make such a demand; in rare cases it can be invaluable to defeat the type system by using `unsafeCoerce` in a
+Whereas Peyton Jones suggests that the constraints provided by the pattern should be implied by the constraints on the constructor, we do not make such a demand; in rare cases it can be invaluable to defeat the type system by using `unsafeCoerce` in a